-The Department of Neurology at UNC has been actively caring for patients with Parkinson's disease since the opening of N.C.
-Memorial Hospital in 1952.
-In 2004 The UNC School of Medicine and UNC Hospitals became the first medical center in North Carolina to join the ranks of only 43 (NPF) Centers of Excellence worldwide.
+The Department of Neurology at UNC has been actively caring for patients with Parkinson's disease since the opening of the North Carolina Memorial Hospital in 1952.
+In 2004, the UNC School of Medicine and UNC Hospitals became the first medical center in North Carolina to join the ranks of only 43 (NPF) Centers of Excellence worldwide.

 Our mission statement: